Actives¶

 See Pads & EQ's Bank 1-Bank 8 to learn more about the pads/eq banks tabs.

-Out / Loss
+Out / Loss¶

 You can set the frequencies to be a loss rather than an output.
 If the frequencies are set to be a loss, they will not be considered for pads and equalizers.
 This feature was introduced to handle the retro fit of amplifiers that only amplify certain frequencies and allow other frequencies to pass through with some loss.
-For most, the default settings out out will not need to be changed.
+For most, the default settings out out

-Part Number
+Part Number¶

 The part numbers for the forward components are named on this page; these part numbers will show up in the Bill of Materials (BOM).
-You may have noticed the very first column, Active ID.
-If you would prefer to use your own active ID's, you may input your active ID's on the Configuration Table page and those changes will be reflected here.
+You may have noticed the very first column, Active ID

 If you are not using the Design Assistant's default number system, it is sometimes easier to select an active ID while designing if the unused active ID's are removed on the Configuration Table as was done it the spec file shown in the screen shot above.
 But, if this has not been done, you are probably looking at the Design Assistant's default active ID numbering scheme.